 There are two advantages to this feature.
 The Path MTU avoids fragmentation anywhere along the path and it reduces the protocol overhead.

 The Path MTU discovery process prevents fragmentation between two routers.
-Figure 5 on page 20 illustrates a sample Path MTU discovery process, followed by an example of the steps involved.
+Figure 1-5 illustrates a sample Path MTU discovery process, followed by an example of the steps involved.